Dovry/docker_centos8_ansible/README.md

 # Docker centos 8 ansible

-Used to test ansible in containers
+Used to test ansible in containers with a centos 8 base image